Outreach Email Templates: The Six We Actually Use for Client Campaigns

 How Did Mojo Links Arrive at These Six Templates?

-Each template above is the survivor of 4-7 iterations across 47 client campaigns.
+Each template above is the survivor of iteration across client campaigns.
 We tracked open rate, reply rate, and placement-conversion rate per template variant.
-Templates that hit our minimum thresholds (above 30% open rate on cold sends, above 6% reply rate on qualified prospects) made the final list.
-The losers got dropped.
+Templates that failed to clear our internal thresholds got dropped.
 The six above are what we have in our active Pitchbox library as of Q2 2026.

 Frequently Asked Questions About Outreach Email Templates